- Visiting Us

 Winter rain will have washed plant nutrients from the soil.
-Replenish with products such as fish blood and bone or Miracle Grow plant food.
-We need to add extra food to the soil to make sure we have the best from our plants.
-Roots need air to breath and if you walk on the soil it squeezes the air from tiny spaces within, making it stick, the roots can’t function properly and your plants will not thrive.
-If you have to work on the garden use a plank of wood or similar to support your weight.
+When gardening in March, replenish the soil with products such as Fish, Blood and Bone or Miracle Grow Plant Food.
+We need to add extra food to the soil to make sure we get the best from our plants.
+Roots need air to breathe and if you walk on the soil it squeezes the air from the tiny spaces within, making it stick meaning that the roots can’t function properly and your plants will not thrive.
+If you have to work on the garden, use a plank of wood or similar to support your weight.

 Seed sowing outside can begin later this month.
-After all your hard work digging during the winter the soil should now be broken down to a fine tilth to create a good seed bed.
-If the soil sticks to your boots it’s a sure sign that the soil is too wet to be worked and its best left until the conditions are right.
-This applies to all seedbeds whether its lawns, annual flowers or vegetables.
-The range of seeds at Aylett Nurseries is vast.
-We stock Thompson & Morgan, and Unwins together with Robinson’s special vegetable seeds.
+After all your hard work digging during the winter, the soil should now be broken down to a fine tilth to create a good seedbed.
+If the soil sticks to your boots, it’s a sure sign that the soil is too wet to be worked and it’s best left until the conditions are right.
+This applies to all seedbeds, whether its lawns, annual flowers or vegetables.
+We have an extensive range of seeds in our sundries shop.

-Early Potatoes can be planted as soon as the weather permits. if you haven’t purchased yours yet you are not too late we still have a good selection.
-For our planting instructions see seed Potatoes on Home page.
-Onion sets and shallots should also be planted this month plant the sets in rows 10-15cm apart on well prepared soil.
+Early Potatoes can be planted as soon as the weather permits.
+If you haven’t purchased yours yet, you are not too late, we have a good selection.
+For our planting instructions please see our Seed Potatoes Leaflet.

-If you are intending to grow crops in a heated greenhouse purchase your grow bags now.
-Put them in place in the greenhouse, they will warm up and give your crops a head start.
+If you are intending to grow crops in a heated greenhouse, purchase your grow bags now.
+Put them in place in the greenhouse and they will warm up and give your crops a head start.

 The border can look very bare at this time of year.
-For instant colour pop a pot of ready-planted bulbs into a spare space, we have a huge range for just this purpose; it really works to chase away those winter blues.
-Make sure your pot stands on a paving slab or the like so that you have good drainage from the bottom of the pot.
+For instant colour, pop a pot of ready-planted bulbs into a spare space, we have a great selection to choose from; it really works to chase away those winter blues.